kartikeysharma95UZH/ma-thesis/Model-inference/README.md

 3. `Phrase Expansion German`

-This task involves expanding a German phrase using a phrase expansion model.
+This task involves expanding condensed coordinated soft-skill requirements using a phrase expansion model.

 To run the model for phrase expansion in German, use the following command: